filipelsilva/ACIC_Labs/Lab2/responses.md

 **Potentiometer:** none.

-**Light intensity sensor:** 10 seconds before the start of the program, time just to read the intensity and from there, scale according to the maximum and minimum seen in those 10 seconds.
+**Light intensity sensor:** 10 seconds before the start of the program, the programs enters a loop in which it just reads the light intensity and from there, the program scales according to the maximum and minimum values seen in those 10 seconds.

 ## 4.c